CSU-WebEngineering-Spr24/Group1-Project/README.md

 ## To Do

-- Integrate Open movie Db API to the Facts response
-- Configuring Thymeleaf in Spring Boot
-- Update Readme before Final Demo Phase
+- N/A

 ## In Progress

-- Front end minor issues ironing
-- Front end testing
+- N/A

 ## Done
-- See closed issues log
+- # See closed issues log